dwyl/HLS-demo/README.md

 #### The "controller" module

 This module serves the files.
-Since we want to pass a "CSRFToken" to the Javascript, w use `EEX.eval_file` to parse the "index.html.heex" text.
+Since we want to pass a "CSRFToken" to the Javascript, we use `EEX.eval_file` to parse the "index.html.heex" text.

 ```elixir
 def serve_homepage(conn, %{csrf_token: token}) do